SEL: Using Explicit Instruction Programs

 • If you are in Michigan, some excellent data sources are the student MIPHY (Michigan Profiles for Healthy Youth) and the MiSCAI (Michigan School Climate Assessment Instrument).
 These surveys give you a wealth of information around whole child, not just SEL, as well.

-• School population data - common data includes race, ethnicity, language, orientation, gender, and socio-economic factors.
+• School population data - common data includes academics, absenteeism, race, ethnicity, language, orientation, gender, and socio-economic factors.

 • Absenteeism data - what are the trends and what are the unknowns?
-Are absences due to common causes like the flu, cold, asthma, and dental caries, or the related doctor appointments, or could stress, anxiety, depression, fear of safety, or other related reasons be at play?
+Are absences due to common causes like the flu, cold, asthma, and dental caries, or could stress, anxiety, depression, fear of safety, or other related reasons be at play?

 • Behavior Data - what are the patterns you might see?
 When are the most occurrences of behavior problems happening?
 Where?

-• Other sources of data that exist within your school or community that can help create a full picture of the need for SEL.
+• Do you have other sources of data that exist within your school or community that can help create a full picture of the need for SEL.

 In Conclusion